 If your website project is more of an online tool, you might not have a clear picture of how you actually need it to work, but you might have an outline of what you want it to do.

-In this case it's often best not to make a list of functions, but instead giving more of a description of what you're after.
+In this case it's often best not to make a list of functions, but instead you can provide a runthrough of what you expect people to be able to do through your app or website, or how you expect them to interact with it.

 CMS